felgueres/industrials/README.md

 # American industrials from a materials perspective

 ## Background
-The goal is to look at American Industrials and build an understanding as a system.
-The initial bounderies will be its input feeds; raw materials.
-If reducing the cost of manufacturing asymptotically approaches the cost of raw materials plus licensing intellectual property (Elon's), this is good place to start.
+The goal build an understanding of American Industrials as a system.
+If the cost of manufacturing asymptotically approaches the cost of raw materials plus intellectual property (Elon's), drawing the system boundary on materials seems good for a start.

 ### Global Developments